Cataractscauses, symptoms and treatments

 Can cataracts come back?

-Cataract removal surgery involves removing the cataract-damaged lens from the eye and replacing it with an artificial lens, called an intraocular lens implant.
-This new artificial lens cannot develop a cataract, meaning the patient will never have a cataract in that eye again.
+Cataract removal surgery involves removing the cataract-damaged lens from the eye and replacing it with an artificial lens called an intraocular lens implant.
+This new artificial lens cannot develop a cataract, meaning the patient will never have one in that eye again.

 What are the disadvantages of cataract surgery?

 A very small percentage of patients who undergo cataract surgery develop a condition known as Posterior Capsular Opacification (PCO).
-Luckily, PCO is easily treated by a laser treatment performed in a few minutes during an office visit.
+Luckily, PCO is easily treated with a laser treatment that takes only a few minutes during an office visit.

 Are cataracts hereditary?

-Based on the results of all published studies, genetics may play a role in 50% of age-related cataracts, with the remainder due to aging, systemic factors, and environmental factors.
+Based on all published studies, genetics may play a role in 50% of age-related cataracts, with the remainder due to aging, systemic factors, and environmental factors.

 How long can cataract surgery be postponed?

-For the vast majority, cataract surgery is not urgent and can be safely delayed until the person wishes to pursue it.
+Cataract surgery is not urgent for the vast majority and can be safely delayed until the person wishes to pursue it.
 However, there are some drawbacks to postponing cataract surgery.
 Patients who wait for surgery may experience more vision loss, reduced quality of life, and an increased risk of falls.

 Will I have to stay in the hospital after cataract surgery?